openSUSE/scatool-container/README.md

 ```
 7. Each supportconfig will have a corresponding analysis file in the `${HOME}/scatool/logs` directory

-# Installation and Configuration for User SystemD Container on ALP1
+# Installation and Configuration for User SystemD Container on ALP1 and SLE Micro 6.0
 1. Install SUSE ALP with podman
 2. Login as **root**:
    1. Add the scawork user